ManuelMBaumann/elastic_benchmarks/README.md

 A more detailed description on the installation of nutils can be found in this [document](http://joostvanzwieten.github.io/nutils-by-example/).

 **Note:** All plots will be saved as .png in a folder `~/public_html/elast_wedge.py/latest/`.
 In the same folder, a file `log.html` contains information about the program evaluation and embeds all figures.
+To view your results, use for instance `firefox ~/public_html/elast_wedge.py/latest/log.html`.

 ## Declaration